a-sitnikov/bosslike/readme.md

-Automated completing tasks on bosslike.ru
+Automatic execution of tasks on bosslike.ru